prabhas282003/GYM/README.md

 # create a new project in the current directory
 npx sv create

-# create a new project in my-ap
+# create a new project in my-appopp
 npx sv create my-app
 ```